Ladnok/Momo-1-Autosplitter/README.md

 This will make it so any future updates on the autosplitter will be automatically downloaded.

-In this repository there's also a CE tables with information including player's health, items, boss health, etc.
+In this repository there's also a CE table with information including player's health, items, boss health, etc.